 As such the widespread insufficient tendency of saving too little for one's retirement, does not appear to be a problem of lack of information, proper attitudes, sufficient incentives or regulation.
-Rather it appears to be an instance of what may be referred to as a systematically irrational behaviour.
+Rather it appears to be an instance of what may be referred to as a behavioural problem.